 Sleep specialist has called quiet or non-REM sleep “an idling brain in a movable body”.

-When you are awake billions of brain cells receive signals and coordinate your behavior and actions by sending impulses to each other.
+When you are awake billions of brain cells receive signals and coordinate your behaviour and actions by sending impulses to each other.

 When your eyes are closed and your brain is not receiving visual impulses, brain waves settle into a rhythmic pattern of about 10 cycles per second.